ShivenPatel19/Go-Custom-Attribute-Instrumentation-with-Code-Change-/Methods.md

 ## Conclusion

-* **Active Span Enrichment** should be the **default approach** for adding business-specific attributes.
+* **Active Span Enrichment** should be the **default approach** for injecting business-specific custom attributes.
-* **Explicit Span Creation** should be used **selectively** when a business operation requires its own visibility and timing.
+* **Explicit Span Creation** should be used **selectively** for operations that require independent visibility and timing.

-Both methods are fully supported by OpenTelemetry Go and are safe for production use.
+Both approaches are fully supported by OpenTelemetry Go and align with production-grade observability practices.

+---

+If you want next:

+* Markdown / PDF export
+* Validation rules for attribute types
+* Mapping to your **dynamic instrumentation engine**
+* Or a **Jira-ready condensed version**